 How do mentoring sessions work?

-First, write to me at email@example.com to discuss your project and aims.
-You may also book a free consultation in the one-to-one section of my shop to meet me.
+Write to me at email@example.com to discuss your project and aims.
+You may also like to meet me through Zoom.
 Each mentoring session includes feedback on up to 20 pages of writing plus a one-hour discussion on Zoom.
 Sometimes what is needed is talking and active listening.
 Meetings are upbeat and enjoyable — a mix of listening and learning.

 What is the tuition?

-Eight private sessions – £1500.
+A package of eight sessions is £1500.
 If you need four sessions, please contact Kathryn.
 Payment plans are also available.

 “You know the saying.
 ‘When the student is ready, the teacher appears…’ After a 20 year creative hiatus to raise my daughter, I was ready to get back to writing but floundering.
 A Google search for a writing retreat brought me to Kathryn’s site and I had found my teacher.
 A year later, I have published my first essay and written the draft of a novel.
 In class and one-to-one mentoring, Kathryn taught me the elements of effective writing, introduced me to a treasure trove of writers who use those elements so beautifully, and helped me find and develop my unique writing voice.
 She also connected me to a community of writers where I have made lifetime friends.
 The rest of the saying goes: ‘When the student is truly ready, the teacher disappears.’
 I have a feeling I will be studying with Katy for a while yet as she has so much to give.” — Francesca, New Hampshire